-Some gemstones have two type hardness in one piece.
-For example Kynite has 5 hardness in parallel lines to the prism face and 7 hardness in perpendicular to this.
+Some mineral gemstones have two type hardness in one piece.
+For example, Kynite has 5 hardness in parallel lines to the prism face and 7 hardness in perpendicular to this.

 The meaning of toughness “ resistance to breakage“.
-In practice this is considered to include resistance to chipping and cracking as well as actual breakage.
+In practice, this is considered to include resistance to chipping and cracking as well as actual breakage.
 Poly-crystalline gemstones are normally rough.
 Examples are Emerald.
 A stone may be tough or not tough even.
 Nephrite is not hard but extremely tough.
-It should be kept in notice about following:-
+It should be kept in a notice about the following:-

-Poly crystalline are tough because cracks affects individual gains or particles in a gem but finds difficult to cross from grain to grain or particle to particle.
+Polycrystalline are tough because cracks affect individual gains or particles in a gem but find difficult to cross from grain to grain or particle to particle.

-This is an ability of mineral to undergo a certain amount of distortion or pressure and finally it comes back to original form.
-Some minerals (metals) may be cut (SECTILE), hammered flat (MALLEABLE or drawn into wire (DUCTILE).
+This is an ability of a mineral to undergo a certain amount of distortion or pressure and finally, it comes back to the original form.
+Some minerals (metals) may be cut (SECTILE), hammered flat (MALLEABLE or drawn into the wire (DUCTILE).

 This type can face force e.g plastic

-If material is stretchable, it can be drawn into wires and sheets e.g. copper, gold, silver.
+If the material is stretchable, it can be drawn into wires and sheets e.g. copper, gold, silver.

 - Stones should not be kept in one bag because rubbing can damage to them.